 I will try and make this brief, and straight to the point.
 I honestly love Michael Rood, as I began listening to many of his teachings in 2006.
-Back then, I was surprised at how many of the same revelations he had, that had also been shown to me in 2002, following the events of September 11th 2001.
+Back then, I was surprised that many of the revelations he presented, had also been shown to me in 2002, (following the events of September 11th 2001).
 However, even though I highly respect Mr. Rood, he is wrong about our Messiah having a ministry that lasted for “70 Weeks.”

 #1.)
 In Luke 4:25, Messiah Compared his Ministry to Elijah’s Ministry of 3.5 years.

 Our Messiah compared his ministry to that of Eliyahuw (Elijah) in Luke 4:25, and he even made a point of telling us that his ministry lasted for 3 years plus 6 months, or in other words, 3.5 years (1,260 days).

 In the preceding verses, (Luke 4:16-25) our Messiah read from the scroll of Yeshayahuw (Isaiah) 61, and he told us plainly that he was “The anointed one,” the Mashiyach (Messiah).
 He also hinted that he was “The High Priest” (Melchizedek), who was coming to us in a Jubilee Year, (27-28 A.D.) which is called “The Acceptable Year of YaHuWaH.”

 This is language that is used on Yom Kippur, and in a Jubilee Year!
 Therefore, we know our Messiah began his ministry in the 80th Jubilee Year (since the creation), and it was also on Yom Kippur, a High Sabbath.
 To learn more, please see my other blog entitled: Jubilee Cycles Reveal the Possible Second Coming of Messiah.